Stability theory of game-theoretic group feature explanations for machine learning models: Introduction

-\item A more advanced way to design group explainers is to employ a linear \emph{coalitional game value}, a map $(N,v,\mathcal{P}) \mapsto g[N,v,\mathcal{P}]$ that utilizes the coalition structure $\mathcal{P}$ of the players.
-We investigate the stability of these explainers along with those of the corresponding trivial and quotient game group explanations; see Propositions \ref{prop::coalqgameprop} and \ref{prop::unifcoalexpl}.
-In particular, we show that if $g$ satisfies the so called \emph{quotient game property} \eqref{quotientgame} and the predictor unions are independent, then the trivial and quotient group explainers for the conditional and marginal game are all equal, with approximate equality under weak independence of unions; see Remark \ref{rem::stab_no_indep}.

-\item In \S\ref{subsubsec::twostepprop} and \S\ref{sec::qp_prop}, we establish the \emph{two-step representation} for coalitional game values consisting of two game values (applied to games played across and within groups) and a family of intermediate games.
-Many known game values such as the \emph{Owen value}, the \emph{Banzhaf-Owen value}, the \emph{symmetrical Banzhaf value}, and the \emph{two-step Shapley value} admit such a representation.
-For coalitional game values with a two-step formulation, we present conditions that guarantee desirable properties such as efficiency and quotient game property; see Lemma \ref{lmm::efficg2step} and Lemma \ref {lmm::qp2step}.
-Moreover, we show that the resulting explainers enjoy the lower complexity of $O(2^{|\cP|+|S_j|})$ instead of $O(2^n)$; see Lemma \ref{lmm::complexity}.
+\item We design single feature explainers that consider predictor dependencies by utilizing coalitional game values, maps in the form $(N,v,\mathcal{P}) \mapsto g[N,v,\mathcal{P}]$ where the coalitional structure is encoded in the partition $\mathcal{P}=\{S_1,\dots,S_m\}$ of predictors.
+We introduce a novel two-step representation formula for coalitional game values consisting of two game values (applied to games played across and within groups, respectively) and a family of intermediate games.
+Many known game values such as the Owen value, the Banzhaf-Owen value, the symmetrical Banzhaf value, and the two-step Shapley value admit such a representation.
+This representation allows for the construction of a large collection of coalitional game values with desirable properties, such as efficiency and quotient game property \eqref{quotientgame}; see Lemmas \ref{lmm::efficg2step} and \ref{lmm::qp2step}$(i)$-$(iii)$.
+We show that such explanations are stable in a finer space than $L^2 (\intP_X)$; see Proposition \ref{prop::extra1} and Corollary \ref{corr:extra3}.
+Furthermore, under union independence, \eqref{quotientgame} allows us to unify conditional and marginal approaches for trivial group explainers associated with the partition $\mathcal{P}$; see Proposition \ref{prop::unifcoalexpl}.
+Finally, we generalize game values with a two-step formulation to recursive game values under a generic partition tree; see \S\ref{sec::parttree1}.

-\item Finally, we generalize our approach to the case of nested partitions $\{\cP_{\alpha}\}$, with $\alpha \in [0,1]$, where the map $\alpha \mapsto \cP_{\alpha}$ can be represented by a parametrized \textit{partition tree} $\TT$ of height one whose leaves correspond to the predictors.
-In dealing with nested partitions of predictors in the ML setting, a value $\alpha$ may represent the strength of a certain relationship e.g. dependency, meaning, or a combination of both.
-We generalize game values with a two-step formulation to \emph{recursive game values} under a partition tree; see \S\ref{sec::parttree1}.
-Furthermore, in \S\ref{sec::parttree2}, we introduce group explainers induced by the tree $\TT$ and partitions $\{\cP_{\alpha}\}$ in both settings of conditional and marginal games generalizing previous constructions.
-Again, we subsequently show that the two different types of explainers become the same under an assumption on the independence of some unions of predictors; hence the stability.
-This is the content of Proposition \ref{prop::recrsexpl}.